 In December, 2007, the FASB issued SFAS No. 141 (revised 2007), "Business Combinations" ("SFAS No. 141(R)").
 SFAS No. 141(R) replaced SFAS No. 141, "Business Combinations" ("SFAS No. 141"), and supersedes or amends other related authoritative literature although it retains the fundamental requirements in SFAS No. 141 that the acquisition method of accounting (which SFAS No. 141 called the purchase method) be used for all business combinations and for an acquirer to be identified for each business combination.
 SFAS No. 141(R) also established principles and requirements for how the acquirer (a) recognizes and measures in its financial statements the identifiable assets acquired, the liabilities assumed and any noncontrolling interest in the acquiree; (b) recognizes and measures the goodwill acquired in the business combination or a gain from a bargain purchase; and (c) determines what information to disclose to enable users of the financial statements to evaluate the nature and financial effects of the business combination.
-SFAS No. 141(R) applies prospectively to business combinations for which the acquisition date is on or after the beginning of the first annual reporting period beginning on or after December 15, 2008.
+SFAS No. 141(R) applies prospectively to business combinations for which the acquires to expense, as incurred, costs relating to any acquisitions that close on or after the first reporting period beginning on or after December 15, 2008.
 SFAS No. 141(R) also requires the acquirer to expense, as incurred, costs relating to any acquisitions that close on or after the first reporting period beginning on or after December 15, 2008.